Pembe Gizem Özdil

 systems.

-My early Ph.D. was in part supported by a Swiss Government Excellence Ph.D.
-Fellowship, and it is now funded by a Google Ph.D.
+My early Ph.D. was supported by a Swiss Government Excellence Ph.D.
+Fellowship, and a Google Ph.D.

 Fellowship.